MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-implement.md

 - Microsoft Teams
 ---

-# Upgrade from Skype for Business to Teams &mdash; for IT administrators
+# Implement your upgrade from Skype for Business to Teams &mdash; for IT administrators

 This article describes how to implement your upgrade.
 This article is the fifth of several that describe upgrade concepts and implementation for IT administrators.